tristengrant/suckless/README.md

 # suckless
-My DWM, Dmenu, Slstatus builds.
+My DWM, Dmenu, Slstatus and St builds.

+I will have separate builds of each tool for my desktop and laptop.